Sewing

 Sewing is the craft of fastening pieces of textiles together using a sewing needle and thread.
-Sewing is one of the oldest of the textile arts, arising in the Paleolithic era.
-Before the invention of spinning yarn or weaving fabric, archaeologists believe Stone Age people across Europe and Asia sewed fur and leather clothing using bone, antler or ivory sewing-needles and "thread" made of various animal body parts including sinew, catgut, and veins.
+Sewing is one of the oldest of the textile arts, originating in the Paleolithic era.
+Archaeological evidence suggests that early humans in Europe and Asia produced garments from fur and leather clothing using bone, antler or ivory sewing-needles and "thread" made of various animal body parts including sinew, catgut, and veins.
+Though early forms of garment creation have existed for centuries, the first known use of the word "sewing" to describe these practices appeared in the 14th century.

 For thousands of years, all sewing was done by hand.
-Although the sewing machine was invented in the 19th century, the mass production of garments emerged in the 20th century Fine hand sewing is a characteristic of high-quality tailoring, haute couture fashion, and custom dressmaking, and is pursued by both textile artists and hobbyists as a means of creative expression.
+The sewing machine which was invented in the 19th century enabled mechanized stitching, and the mass production of garments expanded in the 20th century.
+Hand sewing remains common in high-quality tailoring, haute couture fashion, and custom dressmaking, and is practiced by both textile artists and hobbyists as a means of creative expression.

-The first known use of the word "sewing" was in the 14th century.

-Occupation

-A person who sews may be called a sewist, sewer, or stitcher; seamstress and dressmaker for a person who makes clothing for women; tailor for a person who makes clothing for men.